 Depending on the harvest, pomegranate season typically runs from September through December.
 The majority of pomegranates are grown in California's San Joaquin Valley, where almost 40 million pounds of the fruit were shipped from in 2018.

 How Do You Know If a Pomegranate Is Ripe?

-When selecting pomegranates, look for a ripe, deep-colored fruit with a red to reddish-brown outer rind that is heavy for its size.
-The fruit, when stored in the refrigerator, will last three to four weeks unopened.
-But once seeded, pomegranates should be enjoyed within two to three days; they can also be frozen in a sealed bag for up to a year.
+When selecting pomegranates, look for a deep-colored fruit with a red to reddish-brown outer rind that is heavy for its size.
+The fruit, when stored in the refrigerator, will last three-to-four weeks unopened.
+But, once seeded, pomegranates should be enjoyed within two or three days; they can also be frozen in a sealed bag for up to a year.

 Pomegranates don't offer the most instant gratification of all fruits.
-Their tough, leathery shells open to reveal clusters of seeds, or arils, that are plump with juice — but covered in inedible pith.
+The tough, leathery shell opens up to reveal clusters of seeds, or arils, that are plump with juice, but covered in inedible pith.
 Since they can be a mess to seed, the best way to open a pomegranate is to submerge it in water to avoid splattering juice.
-Aside from snacking on the satisfying seeds out of hand, you can also buy just pomegranate arils — no extra work necessary!
+Conveniently, you can also buy just pomegranate arils — no extra work necessary!